yanhan/reading-list/README.md

 - https://news.ycombinator.com/item?id=22491536 (When not to use (f)lex? yacc or bison
 - https://news.ycombinator.com/item?id=22539403 (Bottlerocket: An operating system designed for hosting containers)
 - https://news.ycombinator.com/item?id=22526589 ("Just walk out" technology by Amazon)
+- https://twitter.com/b0rk/status/1237528379097616388 (what problems have you run into in practice when using containers?)

 ## Command Line